Adrian-Ng/Adrian-Ng.github.io/_posts/2018-09-23-yahoo-finance.md

 Thankfully, there are many alternatives out there.

-## Yahoo Finance!
+## Yahoo!
+Finance

-Since I've been accessing the API through Java, I'm taking a look at the [YahooFinanceAPI](https://financequotes-api.com) library.
+Since I've been accessing the API through Java, I'm taking a look at this _unofficial_ [YahooFinanceAPI](https://financequotes-api.com) library.

 ### Getting Historical Data

 You can construct a `Stock` object such that it contains 5 years historical data.
-Then use the `getHistory()` method to return a collection of 'HistoricalQuote' classes.
+Then use the `getHistory()` method to return a collection of 'HistoricalQuote' elements.

 ```java
 Calendar from = Calendar.getInstance();